 “Contemporary architecture must be at the forefront of progressive thinking”

-On November 19, 2021 in Yekaterinburg the winners of the 16th season of the international competition of architecture and design «Eurasian Prize» will be named.
-From July to October the projects from 29 of countries will be evaluated by a grand jury, members of which are worldwide standing in architecture and design.
+On December 15, 2021, in Yekaterinburg, the winners of the 16th season of the international competition of architecture and design «Eurasian Prize» will be named.
+From July to October the projects from 29 countries will be evaluated by a grand jury, members of which are worldwide standing in architecture and design.
 The Organizing Committee of the competition «Eurasian Prize» interacted with several of them about the future of the profession, actual trends.

 About positive developments in the global world after the COVID-19 pandemic, about who has a chance to get a job in the ZHA bureau, about the prime responsibility of architects, in an interview with Zaha Hadid Architects CEO Christos Passas.